 3. Denied enrollment

-4. Do not attend their scheduled NCOES class (through fault of the Soldier)
+4. Do not attend their scheduled NCOES class.

 92. Para 11-3 What ranks are eligible for a Battlefield Promotion?

-93. Para 11-3 How many Battlefield promotions to NCO can a Soldier recieve?
+93. Para 11-3 How many Battlefield promotions to NCO can a Soldier receive?

 94. Para 11-3 Can a Soldier without WLC be promoted with a Battlefield promotion to SSG?